achen1296/Apple-Music-Editor/README.md

   - 0x 00 00 04 00 = is
   - 0x 02 00 04 00 = is not

-Offset 56:
+Child: Smart Playlist Rule Arguments

-- chunk 0 and chunk 3 are both set identically to the enum value argument
+- argument 0 and argument 3 are both set identically to the enum value argument
 - Suggestion flags:
   - set to value as described under [itma](#itma-track) (value of 1 is not used)
 - Cloud status: